How to delegate your inbox to a teammate

 When you delegate your inbox to a teammate and share all sections of your inbox, they will also see any private tags you have pinned to your workspace.
 This allows them to access messages you have dragged from your inbox into a private tag, so they aren’t missed.

-Click Delegations in the left tabs menu on the My inboxes page, and then click on Add a delegation.
+Click Delegations in the left menu, and then click on Add a delegation.

 Click on a delegation to view its details or edit it.